Blue Jays' Will Wagner: Out against lefty

-Wagner is out of the lineup for Sunday's game against the Mets.
+Wagner is out of the lineup for Sunday's game against the Orioles.

-Wagner will be joined on the bench by fellow left-handed hitter Alan Roden while the Mets send southpaw David Peterson to the bump.
-Ernie Clement will replace Wagner at third base and will bat sixth.
+Wagner's streak of four consecutive starts will come to an end as the left-handed-hitting infielder heads to the bench while the Orioles send southpaw Cade Povich to the mound.
+Ernie Clement will step in for Wagner at third base and will bat seventh.

 More News